cloro

 Tier 2: Proxy networks with SERP scraping layered on top

-These vendors started as residential proxy providers and added SERP APIs on top of their proxy infrastructure.
-They’re the right fit for very high volume, datasets, or workloads where the proxy layer matters as much as the parsing layer.
+These vendors began as residential proxy providers and layered SERP APIs on top of their infrastructure.
+They fit very high volume, datasets, or workloads where the proxy layer matters as much as the parsing layer.

 5. Bright Data — best for enterprise scale

-Best for: Enterprise teams that need to scrape Google at millions-of-pages-per-day volume, prefer per-GB or per-request pricing, or want prepackaged datasets alongside the live API.
+Best for: enterprise teams scraping Google at millions-of-pages-per-day volume, or wanting prepackaged datasets alongside the live API.

-Bright Data (formerly Luminati) runs one of the largest residential proxy networks on the planet — over 72M IPs across essentially every country and city — and layers a dedicated SERP API on top.
-The Web Unlocker product automatically solves CAPTCHA challenges and rotates fingerprints to look like real user traffic.
+Bright Data runs one of the largest residential proxy networks on the planet — 72M+ IPs across nearly every country and city — and layers a dedicated SERP API on top.
+Its Web Unlocker product solves CAPTCHA challenges and rotates fingerprints to look like real user traffic.

 Key features

-- SERP API for Google Search, Maps, Images, Jobs, Shopping, News, Scholar
+• SERP API for Google Search, Maps, Images, Jobs, Shopping, News, and Scholar.

-- Pre-scraped datasets purchasable as alternative to running queries live
+• Pre-scraped datasets purchasable as an alternative to live queries.

 Pros

-- Dataset offering meaningful for use cases where you don’t need real-time freshness
+• Dataset offering fits use cases that don’t need real-time freshness.

 Cons

-- Platform complexity — sprawling product catalog and steep learning curve
+• Sprawling product catalog and a steep learning curve.

-- Enterprise pricing structure not friendly to small teams or one-off projects
+• Enterprise pricing is unfriendly to small teams or one-off projects.

 6. Oxylabs — best premium proxy alternative

-Best for: Enterprise teams that want a premium proxy network alternative to Bright Data, value the 100%-success-rate billing model, or need EU-based vendor relationships.
+Best for: enterprise teams wanting a premium alternative to Bright Data, valuing the 100%-success-rate billing model or an EU vendor relationship.

 Key features

-- Google Search, Maps, Images, Jobs, Shopping, News endpoints
+• Google Search, Maps, Images, Jobs, Shopping, and News endpoints.

 Pros